-The City passed the Bond Ordinance for the purposes and subject to the terms and conditions described herein.
+The City expects to pass the Bond Ordinance for the purposes and subject to the terms and conditions described herein.
 A summary of the Bond Ordinance is contained in Appendix C to this Official Statement.
 Such summary of the Bond Ordinance does not purport to be complete and is qualified in its entirety by reference thereto.